Createdd/Writing/articles/MLJavaScript.md

 - JavaScripd
 ```

-can be cut in half and combine one string with the other like:
+can be cut in half and afterwards combining one string with the other like:

 ```
 - SavaScripd